This guide will build on the foundation laid by WordPress in Docker.

 Add TLS encryption (with redirect from http to https)

-1. Replace the contents of coderevolve-site.com.conf with the contents of example/reverseproxy-ssl.conf
+- Replace the contents of coderevolve-site.com.conf with the contents of example/reverseproxy-ssl.conf

-2. Create a public and private certificate key pair (or use the existing self-signed set included, and skip to #5 below).
+- Create a public and private certificate key pair (or use the existing self-signed set included, and skip to #5 below).

 Let’s Encrypt will provide a free certificate if you own the domain.

-Alternatively, you can use a tool like OpenSSL to create your own self-signed certificate.
+Alternatively, you can use a tool like OpenSSL to create your own self-signed certificate. - Place the two certificate files (certificate and key) in the ssl directory.

-4. Update the ssl_certificate and ssl_certificate_key lines in coderevolve-site.com.conf based on the certificate files’ names.
+lines in coderevolve-site.com.conf based on the certificate files’ names.

-NOTE: The path must start with /etc/nginx/ssl/ as shown in the example file.
-This is the where the ssl files are located in the container, NOT where they are located on your local machine.
+as shown in the example file.
+This is the where the ssl files are located in the container, NOT where they are located on your local machine. - Restart the nginx container with

 Your site will now redirect to https, and encrypt traffic using your certificate.